-- · It is important to clean the dust filter every 100 hours after the dust filter is installed. - Be sure to turn off the projector and unplug it from power source before installing or detaching the filter.
+- It is recommended to clean the dust filter every 100 hours after the dust filter is installed. - Be sure to turn off the projector and unplug it from power source before installing or detaching the filter.

-If your projector is ceiling-mounted or is not easily accessible, pay special attention to your personal safety when replacing the dust filter.
+• If your projector is ceiling-mounted or is not easily accessible, pay special attention to your personal safety when replacing the dust filter.